-Kathryn Kellogg, creator of the blog Going Zero Waste and author of 101 Ways to Go Zero Waste, is breaking it all down in an Instagram post.
-“Most people I meet assume their food waste will compost in a landfill—which makes sense because landfills are giant holes in the ground—but it doesn’t,” says says.
+“Most people I meet assume their food waste will compost in a landfill, which makes sense because landfills are giant holes in the ground.
+But it doesn’t,” she said in an Instagram post.
 “Organics can’t break down in a landfill because they’re designed for storage, not decomposition.”

 “Methane is a gas 30 times more powerful than carbon, which is far more devastating to the climate because of how effectively it absorbs heat,” she says.
 “Making food waste, if it were a country, the third-largest emitter of greenhouse gas emissions behind China and the U.S.”

-What’s a zero-waste wannabe to do?
+So what’s a zero-waste wannabe to do?
 Kellogg has a simple solution: “If you want to make a serious impact and reduce 50 percent of your household waste with just one swap, start composting,” she says.
-Instead of throwing out compostable items like food scraps into the garbage, add them to a compost bin.
-Over time, your organic materials will turn into soil.
-That soil can then be used for gardening.

-It’s not just organic food (like eggshells, produce scraps, peels, bread, coffee grounds and filters, etc.) that can be composted, either.
-Other organic materials that can be composted include paper, wood, cardboard, dry pet food, grass clippings, leaves, and more.
+It’s not just organic food (like eggshells, produce scraps, peels, bread, and coffee grounds) that can be composted, either.
+If you’re wondering what you can compost that’s not food-related, you can also add paper, wood, cardboard, grass clippings, leaves, and more to your pile.

 The next time you consider tossing out your food scraps, reach for your compost bin instead.
 It’s one of the most effortless—and fun!—ways to better the planet.